rh-ai-quickstart/ai-virtual-agent/backend/README.md

 # Backend Technical Reference

-FastAPI backend for the AI Agent Builder project.
+FastAPI backend for the AI AaaS project.
 For complete setup instructions, see the [Contributing Guide](../CONTRIBUTING.md).

 ## Quick API Access